alexnava86/CountSpaces/README.md

 # CountSpaces
- A simple Java console app to count the blank space characters in a string
+Java console app to count the blank space characters in a string.